-Lima is the coastal capital of a country that is famous for its mountains.
+Lima is the coastal capital of Peru that is famous for its mountains.
 Most adventurous travelers pass through here to hike Inca Trail and see Machu Picchu.
-Lima has many historic monuments and popular for its vibrant nightlife, probably the best in the country.
+Lima has many historical monuments and is popular for its vibrant nightlife, which is probably the best in the country.
 Because of the Humboldt Current, Lima is covered in fog seven months of the year.
-Lima gets very little rain throughout the year and the sky is almost always overcast.
+Lima gets very little rain throughout the year, and the sky is almost always overcast.

 Best Time to Visit Lima

-Lima has a sub-tropical climate and due to the cool water of the Pacific Ocean, the city enjoys much cooler temperatures.
-The temperature rarely falls down to 54ºF (12ºC) or rise above 84ºF (29ºC).
+Lima has a sub-tropical climate, and due to the cool water of the Pacific Ocean, the city enjoys much cooler temperatures.
+The temperature rarely falls to 54ºF (12ºC) or above 84ºF (29ºC).

-The peak season in Lima is between December to April, the cities summer season.
+The peak season in Lima is between December to April, the city’s summer season.
 The temperatures during this time vary between 64ºF – 78ºF (18ºC-26ºC).
 Skies are mostly cloud-free during the daytime, with occasional foggy days during this season.
-The visitor can enjoy the spectacular and colorful sunsets which are quite famous in Lima.
+Visitors can enjoy the spectacular and colorful sunsets that are quite famous.

-Winter is between June – October with breezy conditions, gray skies, and humid plus cool temperatures are not so popular for travelers.
+Winter is between June – October with breezy conditions, gray skies, and humid plus cool temperatures that are not so popular for travelers.
 The average temperature remains around 60ºF (15ºC).
-Dark skies may overcast the city for a week or more at a stretch or thick gray fog known as ‘Garua’ covers the city making it less appealing to tourists.
+Dark skies may overcast the city for a week, or more at a stretch, or thick gray fog known as ‘Garua’ covers the city making it less appealing to tourists.

 How To Get Around

-The best way of getting around in Lima is a public transportation system, take the Metropolitano (Lima’s official public transportation system).
+The best way of getting around in the city is a public transportation system; take the Metropolitano (public transportation system).
 It connects the popular neighborhoods of Barranco and Miraflores to the historic center.
-They are often crowded, but a quick way to reach your destination and avoid sitting in the traffic.
+They are often crowded, but they are a quick way to reach your destination and avoid sitting in traffic.

 Top Things To Do In